 After you read through this post, be sure to leave a comment about how you’d use these books in your classroom for a chance to win all six of them.

 Anyone who knows me in real life knows how concerned I’ve been about the state of affairs in our country.
-I’ve been making phone calls, signing petitions, and showing up to my… Continue reading
+I’ve been making phone calls, signing petitions, and showing … Continue Reading A Conversation with Amy June Bates & Juniper Bates + a Book Giveaway

 These books serve to comfort children during what is a serious and uncertain time.
 After reading this post, leave a comment for a chance to win a copy of all five books.